Ask 10 experts and you just might get 10 different answers!

 Answer: the one that works best for you.

 While we advocate a “low carb” approach here at Diabetes Meal Plans, if you are able to maintain a healthy weight, controlled blood glucose, and sustain energy on one of the other options and prefer that, by all means, go with what works best for you.

-While the deck seems stacked in favor of low carb, it is not so crystal clear that we need to throw out all other options and cash in our chips.
-That said, low carb also has the benefit of assisting with blood sugar levels and other health outcomes more than any other diet, too.
-In some cases helping people reduce or eliminate diabetes medications.
+That said, our healthy low carb approach also has the benefit of assisting with blood sugar levels and other health outcomes more than any other diet.
+And, in many cases people also reduce or eliminate diabetes medications as well.